cannatag/ldap3/README.txt

 Acknowledgements
 ----------------

+I want to thank Mark Lutz for his 'Learning Python' and 'Programming Python' books series and John Goerzen and Brandon Rhodes for their book 'Foundations of Python Network Programming'.
+These books are a wonderful tool for learning Python in the pythonic way and this project owes a lot to them.

 I wish to thank JetBrains for donating to this project the Open Source license of PyCharm 3 Professional.

 I wish to thank Assembla for providing the free source repository space and the agile tools to develop this project.